Internet Freedom Foundation: Zombie Tracker

 Zombie Tracker is a tool built by IFF in partnership with Civic Data labs to track cases under Section 66A as a "data-driven evidence-based solution" to highlight the continued use of Section 66A, which was struck down by the Supreme Court of India in Shreya Singhal v.
 Union of India.
+The tracker along with strategic litigation lead to a closure of all 66A cases.